 If scaling the recipe, then fry in batches.

-Vegetables – This dish is popularly made using zucchini, onions, mushrooms, and broccoli but you can definitely add your other favorite vegetables like peppers, carrots, cabbage, bean sprouts, yellow squash, cauliflower, snow peas, etc to it.
+Vegetables – This dish is popularly made using zucchini, onions, mushrooms, and broccoli but you can definitely add your other favorite vegetables like bell peppers, carrots, cabbage, bok choy, bean sprouts, yellow squash, water chestnuts, cauliflower, snow peas, etc to it.

-You can also add boneless chicken or shrimp along with vegetables.
+You can also add a protein of your choice like boneless chicken or shrimp along with vegetables.

 Oil & Butter – For an authentic Japanese steakhouse-like taste, use a combination of oil and butter.
 You can use vegetable oil, sesame oil, light olive oil, or avocado oil.

 To make the dish vegan, replace butter with oil or vegan butter.